 I have been thrifting with my Mom since I was a teenager and we have enjoyed many fun times together finding vintage treasures and creating memories along the way.
 In 2014 we participated in the Habitat for Humanity Montco Restore upcycle challenge where we furnished a bedroom with all thrifted pieces and took first place.
 It was a great experience giving back and working alongside my Mom to complete.

-I am also a Mom to a spunky 4 year old daughter who suffers from life-threatening food allergies and whom I’m sure you’ll get to know a little more of along the way.
-She has inspired me to co-found a local food allergy support group and I had spent many late nights getting it off the ground.
+I am also a Mom to a spunky 5 year old daughter and 1 year old son, who both suffer from life-threatening food allergies and whom I’m sure you’ll get to know a little more of along the way.
+My daughter inspired me to co-found a local food allergy support group and I had spent many late nights getting it off the ground.
 The group is still going strong and I help to manage it from afar.
 I am also working on some other projects and hope to share them soon with you!

-I am learning so much about food allergies and trying to make my daughters’ childhood as normal as possible.
+I am learning so much about food allergies and trying to make my children’s lives as normal as possible.
 I never thought my family would be affected by food allergies and after a few “pity party” months my husband and I are battling this head-on and doing our best to research, learn, and make changes in our daily lives.
-We are currently a peanut, kiwi and pineapple free household and so lucky that my daughter has outgrown half of her allergies so far (egg, dairy, soy, squash, and lamb.)
-We hope that she continues on this path and that she does not develop further allergies.
+We are currently a peanut, egg, kiwi and pineapple free household and so lucky that my daughter has outgrown half of her allergies so far (dairy, soy, squash, and lamb.)
+My son is allergic to eggs (and as far as we know that’s all.)
+We hope that one day they both outgrow their allergies!

 We are supported by my wonderful and hard-working husband who never hesitates to roll-up his sleeves, do the dishes, make dinner, run errands, or take out the trash.
 He continues to challenge me to become a better person everyday and without him I wouldn’t take a moment to breathe.
 He reminds me to just slow down and “be still.”